webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 modulo 2, and compares the result to 1.
 This will give us a boolean that is true or false for every other integer.
 Finally, it uses the WGSL function `select` which given 2 values, selects one or the other based on a boolean condition.
-In JavaScript `select` would be written like this
+In JavaScript `select` would be written like this:

 ```js
 // If condition is false return `a`, otherwise return `b`